carlospatinos/scrum/README.md

 ## Set up

+Before starting you need to set up couple of things
+1- Create a mongo db instance somewhere and store the information in your env variables following the template.env 2- Set up scrum-app-local.com domain in your /etc/hosts pointing to localhost.
+Mandatory for facebook oauth

 There are 2 ways to start the app, the first one is for development purposes where 2 services run, the client and the server.
 In this mode all changes to the client or server are updated on the fly, and you can initiate it as follows:

 ```sh